-Prevents coarse sediment from entering storm drainage systems by filtering runoff and retaining sediment before it reaches a drainage inlet or storm sewer system.
+Inlet protection prevents coarse sediment from entering storm drainage systems by filtering runoff and retaining sediment before it reaches a drainage inlet or storm sewer system.
 There are many options and variations of inlet protection available.

 Inlet Protection - Masonry / Aggregate